-All hardwood flooring is not created equal.
-Knowing the differences in how hardwood flooring is made can help you make an informed decision about what flooring will best fit your lifestyle.
+Not all hardwood flooring is created equal.
+Learn the differences between how enginerred hardwood and hardwood flooring is made.
+This will help you make an informed decision about what flooring will best fit your lifestyle.

 There are three basic types of hardwood flooring:

-Each type has a advantages and disadvantages that should be considered for installation, wear and aesthetics.
+Each type has advantages and disadvantages that should be considered for installation, wear and aesthetics.

 Solid Wood Flooring